Gert2198/Gert2198/README.md

 ## About me
 - I’m currently focused on C++ for game tech (OpenGL + Dear ImGui) and networking (WinSock2, Boost.Asio).
+- I'm also learning React from the Fullstackopen course.
 - I love building things from scratch to understand how they work underneath.
 - Outside coding, I play the guitar and tinker with music tech.

 ## Highlight projects
 - 🔷 [PruebaOpenGL](https://github.com/Gert2198/PruebaOpenGL) — my micro game engine built in C++ with OpenGL and Dear ImGui.
   Goal: learn engine fundamentals by implementing rendering, input, and core systems myself.
-- ☕ [Cafe Amores](https://github.com/Gert2198/Cafe-Amores) — my first “real and useful” website.
+- ☕ [Cafe Amores](https://github.com/Gert2198/Cafe-Amores) — my first “real and useful” website, made with pure HTML, CSS and JavaScript.
 - 💣 [Buscaminas](https://github.com/Gert2198/Buscaminas) — a Minesweeper clone I built and tweaked for fun; made in Java and Swing
 - 🟡 [4enRaya](https://github.com/Gert2198/4enRaya) — Connect Four, but with a tiny twist; also made with Java and Swing.
 - ✊ [Online-RPS](https://github.com/Gert2198/Online-RPS) — online Rock‑Paper‑Scissors; experiments with networking and async server communication, and planning to make a GUI for it.